 Alan’s Tip: It is very important to have an experienced legal advocate on your side that understands how insurance company representatives negotiate claims.
 Insurance employees, no matter how friendly and nice, are not looking out for the injured person’s best interests: please be aware of this at all times (are you being recorded?).
 This is especially true after the 2012 PIP Reforms, where Insurance Company Fraud Specialists are allowed to put you under oath and interrogate you (and it’s up to you to get a lawyer to be present during questioning here).

-What Are The Different Types of Florida Car Insurance Coverage?: Law Reforms
+What Are The Different Types of Florida Car Accident Insurance Coverage?

 PIP Insurance in Florida – Reforms Passed After Widespread Car Accident Fraud

 The Florida Legislature changed Florida’s car accident insurance laws because of the number of fraudulent (staged) car accidents.
 To stop this wrongdoing, the Florida PIP Insurance requirements were changed by Florida lawmakers.

 PIP Reforms mean that in the State of Florida: